Wijnandvdm/crisp-vms/README.md

     Fix for error is add virtualbox folder to Path Env Vars: https://www.roelpeters.be/vboxmanage-is-not-recognized-and-how-to-solve-it/

 ## At this point manual actions after creating vm, preferably automated in future:
-snap install vscode

-add user to sudoers list (put "myuser ALL=(ALL) NOPASSWD: ALL" into the sudoers file. tip: by executing command "visudo", you immediately enter the sudoers file in nano

 sudo apt install git

-create folder for repos e.g. (mkdir ~/repos)

 adjust example below and paste in a file called .gitconfig in user home directory (cd ~) [user]